jsprague2001/beepy/README.md

 The script reads the file ```/sys/firmware/beepy/battery_percent```

-A useful option is to change it to an executable
+A useful option is to change the script to an executable
 ```
 $chmod +x battstat.py
 ```